Privacy Notice for Users Who Apply or Sign Up for a Square Account or Other Services

-This Privacy Notice describes how Squareup International Ltd., with its office at Fumbally Square, Fumbally Lane, Dublin 8, Ireland, and our affiliates (collectively, ‘Square,’ ‘we,’ and ‘us’) collect, use, disclose, transfer, store, retain or otherwise process your information when you (whether you are a person or business) apply or sign up for a Square account or other Services through Square’s website or applications.
+This Privacy Notice describes how Squareup International Ltd., with its office at Fumbally Square, Fumbally Lane, Dublin 8, Ireland, and our affiliates (collectively, “Square,” “we,” and “us”) collect, use, disclose, transfer, store, retain or otherwise process your information when you (whether you are a person acting as a sole proprietor or on behalf of another business entity) apply or sign up for a Square Seller account and other services through Square’s website or applications (collectively, “Services”).

-This Privacy Notice applies to your use of our Services, and covers information collected in connection with your access to and use of our Services.
+This Privacy Notice applies to information collected in connection with your access to and use of our Services.
 Please read this Privacy Notice carefully.

 Our Privacy Notice explains:

 - INFORMATION WE COLLECT ABOUT YOU